gapperdan/bert-bot/README.md

 ```
 /msg @bert depart embarcadero
 ```
-Or invite your bot to a channel, then mention (@bert) to send commands
+Or invite your bot to a channel then chat with @bert as normal